Mikoyan-Gurevich I-250: Design and development

 By January 1944 the Soviets were aware of successful British and American jet aircraft projects and that the Germans were about to deploy jet and rocket-propelled aircraft of their own.
 The GKO ordered on 18 February that the NKAP (People's Commissariat for Aviation Industry) centralize jet research under its control and that the NKAP was to present proposals to alleviate the situation within a month.
 As a result of this meeting the NKAP ordered the Lavochkin, Sukhoi, Yakovlev and Mikoyan-Gurevich design bureaus (OKBs) to develop and build jet aircraft with the utmost dispatch.
 Aware of earlier problems encountered with other novel propulsion systems such as ramjets both Sukhoi and Mikoyan-Gurevich chose to use the VRDK booster engine that had been under development since 1942.

 The VRDK was a motorjet, a rudimentary type of jet engine where an external power source drove the engine's compressor.
 It forced air into the stainless steel combustion chamber where fuel was sprayed from seven nozzles and ignited to exhaust out the variable rear nozzle.
-In the I-250 a 1650 hp Klimov VK-107R V-12 piston engine was used as the primary powerplant.
+In the I-250 a 1650 hp Klimov VK-107R V12 piston engine was used as the primary powerplant.
 After takeoff a clutch at the end of the crankshaft could be engaged which drove a step up gearbox with a ratio of 13:21 to an extension shaft that powered the compressor of the VRDK.
 The air for the compressor was fed through a long duct that ran from the inlet underneath the propeller spinner, thence under the engine and through the belly of the aircraft.
 This duct also fed air to the oil cooler near the engine, but the water radiator was positioned behind the compressor to maximize airflow over it.
 A secondary duct led from the main duct to the VK-107's supercharger; when the VRDK was running the secondary duct diverted some of that additional air to the supercharger which boosted the engine's output to 2500 hp at 7000 m.
 The increased airflow over the engine radiator helped to dump the engine's excess heat into the exhaust stream.
 However the VRDK was limited to only ten minutes' operating time per sortie, which meant that it was useless weight during the rest of the flight.